Alaska Strategic Prevention Framework State Incentive Grant

 Each grantee is currently in the first stages of the Strategic Prevention Framework (SPF): Step 1.
 Assessment and Step 2.
 Capacity Building.
 Grantees are identifying key stakeholders in the SPF, developing their coalition and gathering local level data.
 Only then will they continue to the next three Steps of the SPF: 3.
 Planning, 4.
 Implementation, and 5.
 Evaluation.

 Underage Drinking Prevention Video

-Use this Link to see some of the many ways Alaskans are working to prevent underage drinking in this video, funded by the federal Substance Abuse and Mental Health Services Administration
+Some of the many ways Alaskans are working to prevent underage drinking are shown in this video, which was funded by the federal Substance Abuse and Mental Health Services Administration.